‘Dragon Ball Super’ Episode 102 Spoilers: ‘DBS’ Deconstructs The Magical Girl Genre

 — GovetaXV (@GovetaXV) July 27, 2017

 Dragon Ball Super airs every Sunday morning in Japan.
-The anime is available in the West through streaming services such as FunimationNow and Crunchyroll.
+The anime is available in the West through streaming services, including FunimationNow and Crunchyroll.

 [Featured Image by Toei Animation]